proxilius/sauce_demo_test/README.md

   * Login with different users, then visit inventory page
 #### Connected tests
 * test_check_alignments_inventory_page:
-  * Testing if alignements are correct.
+  * Testing if alignments are correct.
 * test_add_to_cart_everything:
   * Testing if all items are added to the cart.
 * test_add_to_cart_some_element: